Alfresco/docs-alfresco/transform-service/latest/support/index.md

 title: Supported Platforms
 ---

-The following are the supported platforms and software requirements for Alfresco Transform Service 2.1:
+The following are the supported platforms and software requirements for Alfresco Transform Service 3.0:

-## Alfresco Content Services

 |Version|Notes|
 |-------|-----|